egueli/Aesthedes-notes/emulator/emulator.md

 I know for sure that `fcontrol`, reverse-engineered to [find the system password](../Aesthedes%202%2085f7fd7209474298b3528148e30837ca.md), is eventually run by the physical Aesthedes.
 Somehow there must be a relation, direct or indirect, between `app` and `fcontrol` .
 Either the emulator fails to load something that `app` expects (and it just can’t handle the error and does nothing else except handling the user interaction), or `app` is actually not involved at all i.e. the physical system actually runs some other startup script.

 Walking down the second option.
-Going backwards from `fcontrol`, I see (with `strings -f * | grep fcontrol | less -S)` that the only “significant” program that invokes it is `main`.  `main` seems to reveal more about the softwar architecture: it seems to launch three components:
+Going backwards from `fcontrol`, I see (with `strings -f * | grep fcontrol | less -S)`) that the only “significant” program that invokes it is `main`.
+The latter seems to reveal more about the software architecture.
+It seems to launch three components:

 - `m2dispsys` as the “DS”, associated with `/r0/dispout`;
 - `m2gsys` as the “GS”, associated with `/r0/gsout`;